rajch/voxel-dockerclient/README.md

 ## How does it work?
 ~~On the server, voxel-dockerclient uses [Express](http://expressjs.com/) and the excellent [dockerode](https://github.com/apocas/dockerode) node module to provide a proxy for a subset of the Docker remote API.
 The voxel-dockerclient server is simply nginx, proxying the docker daemon's UNIX socket.~~ The voxel-dockerclient server is a tiny golang program, which serves the client HTML/CSS/javascript, and provides a proxy for the docker API.
-At the moment, it proxies the full API with no authorization.
-This will change.
+At the moment, it proxies the full API with ~~no~~ some authorization. ~~This will change.~~

 On the client, it uses the brilliant [voxeljs](http://voxeljs.com/) family of node modules to render the UI, and the [axios](https://github.com/mzabriskie/axios) node module to communicate with the proxied API.